The Complete Guide to Burnaby Multiplex Development in 2026

 Return on Investment

-- Internal Rate of Return (IRR): Ranges from NIL to 45% for properties with ROE of 80% or higher
+- Internal Rate of Return (IRR): Ranges from NIL to 45% for properties with ROE above 80%

-- Development Timeline: Approximately 18-22 months from planning to selling units
+- Development Timeline: Approximately 18–22 months from initial planning to unit sales

 Key Regulations Snapshot